curmungon/DashIron/README.md

 PowerShell based tool focused on local web page development, used for interacting with databases via a DataAdapter to serve and receive JSON data.

+Other scripts or scriptblocks can also be used with the server allowing normal HTML/CSS/JavaScript based pages to replace WPF or WinForms based GUIs.

 # Starting the Server

 ### The server can be launched directly with a shell, from a Shortcut, or from another script.